This website uses scripting to enhance your browsing experience.

-To apply for a Johnson Scholarship, students should submit their complete Common Application, including transcripts, recommendations, and test scores (including SAT or ACT with writing scores) by December 1, 2013, along with the additional Johnson Scholarship application essay (below).
+To apply for a Johnson Scholarship, students should submit their complete Common Application, including transcripts, recommendations, and test scores (SAT or ACT with writing scores) by December 1, 2014, along with the additional Johnson Scholarship application essay (below).
 Finalists will be named with particular attention given to their records of academic achievement, demonstrated leadership and civic involvement, and their Johnson Scholarship application essays.
 Applying for the Johnson Scholarship ensures your consideration for any other merit-based scholarship for which you might be eligible, including regional or departmental scholarships.

 Please respond to one of the following prompts, and limit